Definition of Subprime Mortgage

 Conclusion

 A subprime mortgage is the best option for borrowers lacking credit history or if it is blemished.
 Subprime lending indeed enhances the number of people owning a house, but it happens at a cost – higher chances of default, which is not a healthy sign.
-A default not just hurts the lender but also the borrower and his/ her credit score.
+A default hurts not just the lender but also the borrower and his/ her credit score.

 Recommended Articles